geogoesbeepboop/sdd-mcp/commands/create-tasks.md

    - Organize tasks by phases with clear dependencies
    - Provide implementation order guidelines

-2. **Validate task file:**
+2. **Validate task quality:**
+   - **Specificity Check**: Ensure tasks contain specific file paths and actions, not generic placeholders
+   - **Context Alignment**: Validate tasks reference loaded technical patterns and architectural decisions
+   - **Completeness Check**: Confirm all acceptance criteria are covered by specific tasks
+   - **Feasibility Check**: Verify task breakdown is realistic with loaded tech stack and best practices
+   - **Quality Score**: Rate tasks on specificity, alignment, completeness, and feasibility (minimum 3/5 on each)

+3. **Validate task file structure:**
    - Ensure all tasks have required fields (file, action, details, acceptance)
-   - Verify effort estimates add up reasonably
+   - Verify effort estimates add up reasonably and match selected granularity
-   - Check that dependencies are clearly marked
+   - Check that dependencies are clearly marked and follow logical sequence
-   - Confirm task numbering and formatting is consistent
+   - Confirm task numbering and formatting is consistent with project standards

-3. **Update project tracking:**
+4. **Update project tracking:**
    - Note in `.github/context.md` that tasks have been created
    - Update LAST_UPDATED timestamp

-4. **Report completion:**
+   - Record which foundation and technical docs were used for task generation

+5. **Report completion with quality assessment:**
-   - List total number of tasks created
+   - List total number of tasks created by category (setup/core/integration/testing/polish/docs)
-   - Show estimated total effort
+   - Show estimated total effort and breakdown by phase
+   - Report quality scores and highlight any areas needing improvement
-   - Highlight any high-risk or complex tasks
+   - Highlight any high-risk or complex tasks with mitigation strategies
+   - Provide context guidance: "Foundation docs remain loaded.
+Technical docs will be referenced during implementation."
    - Suggest next step: "Tasks created successfully.
 Use /implement to start execution."

 ## File Templates